robertosequeira/notes/git.md

   ```

 For previous example changes from "Commit file 4" and "Commit file 5" are going to be merged on top of "Commit file 3".

+Now you just need to save the changes and once you close the file the rebase will continue.

-After git merge all changes the user is going to be able to edit the new commit message.
+After git merges all changes the user is going to be able to edit the new commit message.
 By default all messages from original commits are going to be included in the new commit message.

+Finally you need to push the changes, if you branch was already published you will have to `git push -f` in order to update the remote with you local changes.
+If your branch was not publishe then you can `git push`.

 ## Reword

-Lets say you want to update the commit message for a old commit:
+If you want to update the commit message for a old commit, then you can [Start an interactive rebase](#start-an-interactive-rebase) and enter in the command line:

   `$ git rebase -i HEAD~3`